Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Proofs for the higher-order optimistic method

-\myalert{Proof of Part~\ref{item:maximal_monotone_high}.} It is evident that $T^{(p-1)}_{\lambda}(\cdot;\vz)$ is single-valued and continuous with full domain.
+\myalert{Proof of Part~\ref{item:maximal_monotone_high}.} Note that $T^{(p-1)}_{\lambda}(\cdot;\vz)$ is single-valued and continuous with full domain.
 Hence, it suffices to show that it is monotone as the maximality follows from Proposition~\ref{prop:facts_on_monotone}(b).
 By definition, we only need to verify that